nf-core/eager/docs/usage.md

 Finally we can set up MultiVCFAnalyzer itself.
-First we ant to make sure we specified we want to report the frequency of the given called allele at each position so we can assess cross mapping), and then often with ancient pathogens, such as _Y. pestis_, we want to also to add to the SNP table comparative data from previously published and ancient genomes.
+First we ant to make sure we specified we want to report the frequency of the given called allele at each position so we can assess cross mapping, and then often with ancient pathogens, such as _Y. pestis_, we want to also to add to the SNP table comparative data from previously published and ancient genomes.
 For this we specify additional VCF files that have been generated in previous runs with the same settings and